OpenEvalProject/evals/manuscripts/elife-37689/v1/manuscript.md

 To test the functional consequences of this we measured protein binding and liposome permeabilization at the same time.
 Under conditions that support measurement of both, the IC50 for ABT-263 for FRET between cBid and Bim with Bcl-XL was 212 ± 43 and>700 nM, respectively while for liposome permeabilization the corresponding EC50’s were 65 ± 9 nM and 150 ± 16 nM, n = 3 independent duplicates,±standard error.
 Thus, the change in binding affinity results in a corresponding change in membrane permeabilization.

-## Regulation of apoptosis by fluorescent fusion proteins in live cells
+### Regulation of apoptosis by fluorescent fusion proteins in live cells

 The functional properties of the fusion proteins used in FLIM-FRET experiments were examined using multiple assays in MCF-7 cells.
 Transient transfection by the requisite plasmids demonstrated that expression of VBim and VtBid killed MCF-7 cells as assessed morphologically for both cell and nuclear condensation and mitochondrial transmembrane potential (Figure 3A).
 In contrast, expression of VBad had little effect on cell death in this cell line suggesting that inhibition of Bcl-2 and Bcl-XL is not sufficient to induce apoptosis in MCF-7 cells.

 ![Figure 3.](https://cdn.elifesciences.org/articles/37689/elife-37689-fig3-v1.jpg)

 **Figure 3.:** (A) Transient expression of exogenous VtBid (blue) and VBimEL (red) killed MCF-7 cells.
 MCF-7 cells were largely resistant to expression of VBad (green) as the resulting cell death was similar to expression of the control protein Venus (black).
 Images of individual cells were assessed for apoptosis based on staining with TMRE and the nuclear dye DRAQ five using a multiparametric linear classifier.
 An increase in the percentage of cells scored as dead or dying (% Dead) as a function of Venus intensity demonstrated that the VtBid and VBimEL fusion proteins retain pro-apoptotic activity.
 Error bars indicate standard error for three independent replicates.
 At least 30 cells were analyzed at each point representing a Venus intensity bin.
 (B) Immunoblotting of lysates from MCF-7 cells (lane 1) and MCF-7 cells expressing exogenous CBcl-XL (lane 2) or Bcl-XL (Lane 3) with an antibody to Bcl-XL demonstrated that the exogenous proteins are at least 20-fold over-expressed compared to endogenous Bcl-XL.
 The same blot was probed for β-actin as a loading control.
 (C) Cells classified as dead or dying (% Dead) for 3 cell lines (MCF-7 and MCF-7 expressing either CBcl-XL or CBcl-2), treated with 2 µg/ml cyclohexamide (CHX), or CHX plus TNFα (250 ng/ml and 500 ng/ml) for 24 hr.
 Data (% Dead) for three independent replicates (circles) and the mean of the replicates (line) are plotted.
 A one-way ANOVA test was performed with a Dunnett's Multiple Comparison post-test (Graphpad Prism), to compare all treated wells with untreated controls for each cell line.
 (D) Overexpression of CBcl-2 and CBcl-XL protected cells from BH3-mimetics.
 Points represent the average percentage of cells classified as dead or dying (% Dead) for individual replicates, with the mean of the replicates indicated by a line.
 MCF-7 cells and MCF-7 cells expressing either Bcl-2 or Bcl-XL were treated with 1.25 µM (dot) and 20 µM (circle) ABT-199, A-1331852 or ABT-263 as indicated above.
 Neither selective nor dual inhibition of Bcl-2 and Bcl-XL induced substantial cell death in MCF-7 cell lines (all below 20% Dead) demonstrating these cells are not highly dependent on expression of either of these anti-apoptotic proteins.
 Nevertheless expression of Bcl-2 or Bcl-XL reduced cell death to barely detectable levels.
 (E) The MCL-1 inhibitor, S-63845 (Servier) kills MCF-7 (black), but does not kill MCF-7 CBcl-XL (blue) and MCF-7 CBcl-2 (red) cells.
-An EC50 value of 530 ± 6 nM, was calculated for MCF-7 cells in GraphPad Prism using a non-linear fit of normalized data on a log scale (log(agonist) verses response, and variable slope (four parameters)).10.7554/eLife.37689.016Figure 3—source data 1.
+An EC50 value of 530 ± 6 nM, was calculated for MCF-7 cells in GraphPad Prism using a non-linear fit of normalized data on a log scale (log(agonist) verses response, and variable slope (four parameters)).

 To examine the effect of expression of exogenous CBcl-XL (confirmed by immunoblotting in Figure 3B) apoptosis was triggered with TNFα and cycloheximide (CHX) in the same cell clones used for FLIM-FRET above.
 Untreated and cells treated with only CHX were used as negative controls.
 As expected, untransfected MCF-7 cells were efficiently killed while cells expressing either CBcl-XL or CBcl-2 were highly resistant to this well-established method for the induction of apoptosis (Figure 3C).